Iain Mallory discovers whales and waterfalls in Iceland

 Start Planning Your Trip

 You can follow in Iain’s footsteps on our 7-night Northern Highlights itinerary from Egilsstadir in the East Fjords to Akureyri in North Iceland.
-From summer 2019, you’ll also be able to explore part of the Arctic Coast Way – a brand new touring route taking visitors off the beaten track.
+Alternatively, explore the Arctic Coast Way – a new touring route taking visitors off the beaten track along the north coast of Iceland, which opened in summer 2019.